-These areas shall be available to any person, but members of the university community and their organizations shall have preference in the use of these areas.
-The university may impose reasonable time, place, and manner regulations in these areas.
+These facilities shall be available to any person, but members of the university community and their organizations shall have preference in the use of the facilities.
+Prior restraint and most content-based restrictions are prohibited, but reasonable time, place, and manner regulations may be applied.